Onlineforce/whmcs-credit-invoice/README.md

+## UNMAINTAINED ##
+This addon is unmaintained and has issues with newer versions of WHMCS / PHP.
+Let me know if you would like to contribute by fixing the open issues.

 # Credit invoice / credit note addon for WHMCS

 A simple module that allows admins to credit / refund invoices.